StateFarm-STEM/pyinthesky/lesson5/README.md

 - [Breadboard](https://github.com/StateFarm-STEM/pyinthesky/blob/main/lesson5/screenshots/breadboard.png)
 - Wires

-#### Note: the BMP180 Sensor didn't detect the pressure and temp accurately until I soldered the 5 pin connector to the BMP180<br>
+#### Note: I had some issues using the GPS module from inside my garage.
+Here are some things you can try to get good results...<br>
+- try working near a window with the best view of the sky
+- try taking your laptop outside
+- if it works where you like to work, then great

 #### What you will be learning:
 - How to connect the GPS GT-U7 to the Arduino using a breadboard